golanlevin/p5.plotSvg/examples/plotSvg_particle_paths/README.md

 }

 function draw(){
-  // Accrete each of the stored marks onto the canvas if (bDoExportSvg){
+  // Accrete each of the stored marks onto the canvas,
+  // and update the positions of the particles if (bDoExportSvg){
     for (let i=0; i<particles.length; i++){
       let currx = particles[i].x;